When to swim and snorkel Basking sharks?

 Why Cornwall?

-Cornwall is by far the best place to see basking sharks as the water clarity is much better (typically 7-20 metres) than the say the Isle of Man and Scotland.
+Cornwall is by far the best place to see basking sharks as the water clarity is much better (typically 7-20 metres) than the say the Isle of Man.
 Cornwall is also the first place each year that the sharks turn up.
 Other areas boast of maybe having 5, 10 or even 20 shark sightings in a week, over the past few years we have seen over 400!

 RIB Logan